mtch99/Ballerz/README.md

         - [x] One that contains a list of GroupChatListData, exempt of the conversations
         - [x] Another one that contains a dictionary of id:GroupChatState
     - [x] Test that the groupChat stack behaves as expected

+- [ ] Complete sendMessage feature
+    - [ ] Implement handleSendMessagePress in GroupChatConversationScreen
+    - [ ] Send a message in a convo and see it added in the convo screen